new: drive vas from your AI agent over MCP · Cursor, Claude Code, Windsurf

 How do I fix vulnerabilities once they're found in my Framer app?

 Each finding comes with a specific fix.
 Example: for "CMS collection visibility" → Scan your deployed application with a security tool that understands this stack.
-Address the specific findings — generic best practices don't catch platform-specific misconfigurations.
-VAS exports these as markdown you can feed directly into Framer's AI (or any other AI assistant) to apply the fix in-place.
+Address the specific findings — generic best practices don't catch platform-specific misconfigurations. vas exports these as markdown you can feed directly into Framer's AI (or any other AI assistant) to apply the fix in-place.
 Re-scan afterward to confirm.

 Can vulnerabilities in Framer apps be exploited by a non-expert attacker?